scttfrdmn/lens/FUTURE_APPS.md

 # Future Applications for Academic Researchers

-This document tracks potential applications to add to the aws-ide project, focusing on academic research workflows.
+This document tracks potential applications to add to the lens project, focusing on academic research workflows.

 ## Priority Applications